*As an Amazon Associate I earn from qualifying purchases.

 Answer:

-The concept of a three-day Purim, otherwise known as Purim Meshulash, is only relevant for Jerusalem residents and those cities that keep two days due to doubt, and thus everywhere else in the world keeps a regular one-day Purim which is celebrated on Friday making sure to fulfill all the Purim Mitzvos on this day just like on a regular Purim.
-Nonetheless, one is to increase in festivities and have a special Shushan Purim feast on Sunday the 16th, when Jerusalem celebrates their Purim meal.
+The rest of the world: The concept of a three-day Purim, otherwise known as Purim Meshulash, is only relevant for Jerusalem residents and those cities that keep two days due to doubt, and thus everywhere else in the world keeps a regular one-day Purim which is celebrated on Friday making sure to fulfill all the Purim Mitzvos on this day just like on a regular Purim.
+They likewise celebrate their Shushuan Purim on Shabbos, and thus they are to increase in a festive Shabbos day meal that Shabbos, and omit Av Harachamim from the Shabbos Musaf prayer and omit Tzidkasecha from the Shabbos Mincha prayer.]
+Nonetheless, even the rest of the world is to increase in festivities and have a special Shushan Purim feast on Sunday the 16th, when Jerusalem celebrates their Purim meal, as brought in the Q&A section above.

 The following are the details for those Jerusalem residents for whom the three-day Purim is relevant: